e-clawson/SBA319/README.md

 Original instructions here (https://www.canva.com/design/DAFrigp0V5U/76Et4j_4KjlIyGSiv6gNsw/edit)

 # Introduction
-This was a project created for an SBA for
+This was a project created for an SBA for Per Scholas as practice working with mongodb, and mongoose as a backend

 # Installation Instructions
+This project runs using express, mongoose, dotemv, and nodemon -  to install all at once, run the folloing command in the terminal:
+    'npm i express mongoose dotenv' to utilize nodemon run the following command in the terminal:
+    'nodemon'

+to test/run routes, I suggest using reqbin.com (https://reqbin.com/)

 -------------------------------------------------